 Good news!
 Many Texas defensive driving course providers offer defensive driving with no final exam.
-By law, measuring student progress can be done in two ways: by a comprehensive final examination or by quizzes administered at the end of each unit of instruction.
+By law, student progress can be measured in two ways: by a comprehensive final examination or by quizzes administered at the end of each unit of instruction.
 Understanding the differences between these two evaluation methods can help you decide which course to choose.

 Answers in this post: